-In October 2018, the European Commission published a roadmap to assess whether the rules on food information to consumers as regards the mandatory origin labelling for pork, sheep, goats and poultry are effective, efficient, coherent and relevant.
-The Commission is expected to publish the final report in the second semester of 2020.
+In October 2018, the European Commission published a roadmap to assess whether the rules on food information to consumers regarding the mandatory origin labeling for pork, sheep, goats and poultry are effective, efficient, coherent and relevant.
+The Commission published its final report on August 10, 2021.
+The evaluation concluded that the objectives of the Regulation have been met and remained relevant despite a changing context, in particular the increasing consumer demand for more extensive information on food labels.